AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

 ![](assets/message-center_13.png)

-## Suspending a transactional message publication
+## Suspending a transactional message publication {#suspending-a-transactional-message-publication}

 You can suspend publishing your transactional message by using the **Pause** button, for example, to modify the data contained in the message.
 The events are therefore no longer processed, but instead kept in a queue in the Adobe Campaign database.